What to Bring:

 Contact info for owners:

-Money: Some US debit/credit cards do not work in Europe.
-Paying in cash may be easiest.
+Money: There is an ATM at the top of the village.
+Some US debit/credit cards do not work in Europe.
+Paying with a credit card works everywhere EXCEPT in the markets where cash may be easiest.
 Plan to withdraw Euros either at the Toulouse airport ATM or at the ATM in St Cirq Lapopie.
 Do not change money at the US airport before you leave, as the exchange rate is terrible (you will lose about 20%).

-Language: Most but not all village residents speak English.
+Language: Many village residents speak English.
 You may wish to practice basic phrases before you go (greetings, ordering food, buying goods, etc.).

-NOTE: It is customary to say “Bonjour” before starting a conversation with anyone you do not know.
+NOTE: It is customary to say “Bonjour” before starting a conversation about ANYTHING with anyone.